openstack/openstacksdk/doc/source/contributors/layout.rst

 -------

-The :class:`openstack.session.Session` manages an authenticator, transport, and user preferences.
+The :class:`openstack.session.Session` manages an authenticator, transport, and user profile.
 It exposes methods corresponding to HTTP verbs, and injects your authentication token into a request, determines any service preferences callers may have set, gets the endpoint from the authenticator, and sends the request out through the transport.